vinci1it2000/schedula/README.rst

 Quick Start
 ===========
-IF you are familiar with python, AND
+IF you are familiar with Python, AND
 IF you already have a full-blown *python-3 environment* (i.e. *Linux* or the *all-in-one* archive), AND
 IF you have familiarity with previous releases, THEN